ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 ## Overview

-There are two YANG modules in the model.
-The first module, "ietf- incident-type", provides common definitions such as incident domain, incident category, incident priority.
-The second module, "ietf- incident", defines technology independent abstraction of network incident construct for alarm, log, performance metrics, etc.  The information reported in the incident include Root cause, priority,impact, suggestion, etc.  At the top of "ietf-incident" module is the Network Incident.
+There is one YANG module in the model, "ietf-incident", which defines technology independent abstraction of network incident construct for alarm, log, performance metrics, etc.  The information reported in the incident include Root cause, priority,impact, suggestion, etc.

+At the top of "ietf-incident" module is the Network Incident.
 Network incident is represented as a list and indexed by "incident-id".
 Each Network Incident is associated with a service instance, domain and sources.
 Under sources, there is one or more sources.
 Each source corresponds to node defined in the network topology model and network resource in the network device,e.g., interface.
 In addition, "ietf-incident" support one general notification to report incident state changes and three rpcs to manage the network incidents.